cijujoseph/activiti-examples/activiti-alexa-demo/activiti-alexa-service/README.md

 * Configure Skill Information
 	* Select "Custom Interaction Model"
+  * Depending on the echo device you are using, please select the language accordingly.
+For example: If you select English(US) and if you try using this skill with UK Echo device, it may not work!
 	* Name -> Booking Service
 	* Invocation Name -> alfresco services